YGZWQZD/LAMDA-SSL/docs/README.md

 The regression task is another basic task in the field of machine learning.
 The prediction result of the model is a continuous value, which is often used in scenarios such as price forecasting, sales forecasting and credit scoring.
 At present, the related research in the field of semi-supervised regression is immature and there are few algorithms available, especially deep semi supervised learning algorithms.
 In addition to the semi-supervised regression algorithm CoReg, LAMDA-SSL also extends some deep semi-supervised learning algorithms for classification, making them suitable for regression tasks.
 LAMDA-SSL also provides a variety of evaluation metrics such as 'Mean Absolute Error', 'Mean Squared Error' and 'Mean Square Log Error'.

-Clustering task is the most classical application of unsupervised learning.
+The clustering task is the most classical application of unsupervised learning.
 It cannot use real labels to establish the connection between the feature space and the target space.
 It is widely used in scenarios where real labels do not exist, such as anomaly detection, customers management and value combination.
 For clustering tasks, the algorithms in LAMDA-SSL all introduce some supervised information based on the original unsupervised clustering algorithms to guide the clustering process, so that the clustering results are more consistent with the real labels.
 LAMDA-SSL provides two types of clustering evaluation metrics.
 The first type is external metrics such as ‘Fowlkes Mallows Score’[39] and ‘Rand Score’[40], which are used when there are reliable reference results.
 The models' performance are evaluated by comparing the difference between the clustering results and the reference results.
 They are more suitable for the situation where the samples itself have labels.
 The second type is the internal metrics such as 'Davies Bouldin Score'[38] and 'Silhouette Score' which do not depend on the reference result and evaluate the models' performance only according to the features of the samples and the clustering results.

 <div align=center class="center">